 - Working with other organizations on issues related to sustainability to achieve common goals

 - Addressing resident concerns related to tourism

-Both organizations however, have the same intention: highlight the best of the destination and deliver an experience that leads to repeat business.
+Both organizations, however, have the same intention: to highlight the best of the destination and deliver an experience that leads to repeat business.

 Why is destination management planning important?

 In general, destination management companies are most commonly founded by specialists in tourism with great experience and relationships in their city and country, going far beyond the traditional receptive agencies, which normally limit themselves to operating transfers and city-tours, with little specialization or customization possibilities.